 Background

-In 2018, approximately 570,000 new cervical cancer cases existed globally, making it the fourth most common cancer in women and responsible for 7.5% of cancer-related female deaths.
-Most occur in low- to middle-income regions.
+In 2018, approximately 570,000 new cervical cancer cases existed globally, making it the fourth most common cancer in women and responsible for 7.5% of cancer-related female deaths (Arbyn, Raifu et al. 2009).
+Most occur in low- to middle-income regions (Bray, Ferlay et al. 2018).
 Regular screening is essential to reduce cervical cancer mortality.

 Objective